 Knowing how a person can be affected by certain colors allows designers to tailor their work to evoke specific emotions from their audience.
 Using color to your advantage is a major pillar of any kind of creation.
 Ignoring its power is a good way to create a mess.

-(I wrote about affecting emotion with the use of color in my two part “Understanding Color” series.
-If you haven’t seen them yet, then read part one and part two.)
+I wrote about affecting emotion with the use of color in my two part “Understanding Color” series.
+If you haven’t seen them yet, then give the first part a read today:

 But how do you use color in a specific, intentional way?
 Where do you start if you want to use certain colors in your websites (or other work) and make your visitors feel a particular way about what they’re looking at?

 A color palette is a collection of colors chosen to be used in a work of design and grouped together for inspiration and reference.